ioneyed/generator-expressjs-api/readme.md

 Overview

-    ├── client
-    │   ├── app                 - All of our app specific components go in here │   ├── assets              - Custom assets: fonts, images, etc… │   ├── components          - Our reusable components, non-specific to to our app │
-    ├── e2e                     - Our protractor end to end tests
-    │
     └── server
         ├── api                 - Our apps server api ├── auth                - For handling authentication with different auth strategies